danesparza/feature/README.md

 //  Check the flag to see if our current user/group/privs/network mean that the feature is on or off
-//  (Don't worry:  almost all of these parameters are optional) if(Feature.IsEnabledFor(featureFlag, testUser, testGroup, testUrl, testInternal, testAdmin)) {
+//  (Don't worry:  almost all of these parameters are optional) if(Feature.IsEnabled(featureFlag, testUser, testGroup, testUrl, testInternal, testAdmin)) {
   //  The feature is enabled.
   //  Perform whatever needs to be done for the feature